 Campus cycling services and facilities

 Dr Bike is a free weekly service provided by the UC Sustainability Office during term time, where students and staff can have their bicycles looked at and fixed up by Dr Bike mechanics.
-This service provides basic maintenance and repairs such as puncture repair, tuning brakes and oiling chains.
+This service provides free basic maintenance and repairs such as puncture repair, tuning brakes and oiling chains.

 Dr Bike is available only during term time, when most students are on campus.